 - cultural visits and experiences.

 We believe that engaging vulnerable young people in positive activities and offering safe and trusted adults for the young people to talk to, encourages a belief in their ability to succeed.
 The wide range of activities offered gives our children in care a chance to experience enjoyment and success.
-The Rose Academy participation programme can offer some children their first real experience of feeling motivated and, therefore, provide a route to achievement.
+The Virtual School Participation Programme can offer some children their first real experience of feeling motivated and, therefore, provide a route to achievement.

 Where possible, we seek to link the activities that young people participate in to opportunities to gain awards and recognition, ranging from Arts Awards and Student Leadership experiences to Royal Yachting Association qualifications.